Kudee Jeen a Portuguese Heritage

 Pope Francois in Thailand

-After John Paul II in 1984, Pope Francis will be visiting for four days from November 20 to 23
+After John Paul II in 1984, Pope Francis paid a visit last year from November 20 to 23

 Thonburi, the Wat Arun (1km away), the khlongs, a visit to this side of Chao Phraya would be incomplete without having explored this charming and historic area.